voiceflow/runtime-client-js/docs/advanced-usage.md

 - **PURPOSE:** Contains the "real" response of the voice interface.
 Corresponds to a Speak Step on Voiceflow.
 - **PAYLOAD:**
   - **`message`** - The text representation of the response from the voice interface.
 We strip any SSML that you may have added to the response on Voiceflow.
-To see the SSML, see the `ssml` option for the `RuntimeClient` constructor.
+To see the SSML, see the `stripSSML` option for the `RuntimeClient` constructor.
   - **`src`** - This property is a URL to an audio-file that voices out the `message`.
 This property contains valid data only if the `tts` option in `RuntimeClient` constructor is set to `true`.
   - **`voice`** - Only appears if `type` is `"message"` and `tts` is enabled.
 This property is the name of the voice assistant you chose to read out the Speak Step text.